sfe-SparkFro/xrp_balance_bot/tutorial.md

 ```
 </details>

-## 3.6 Drive Inputs
+## 3.6 Remote Control Driving

-If you've got your robot balancing, you'll probably want to drive it around, right?
-For that, we can do a couple simple modifications to allow a forward speed input, and a turn effort input.
-These values could be set by gamepad inputs or similar, it's up to you!
+If you want to have even more fun with your balance bot, you can implement remote control driving with a gamepad!
+This requires only a couple simple modifications:

+* To move forward and backward, change the target of the position PID controller.
+    * You can increment `target_position` by a small amount each loop period proportional to the y-axis of the gamepad joystick.
+* To turn, use differential motor power.
+    * This is implemented most simply with `drivetrain.arcade(forward_effort, turn_effort)`, where `turn_effort` is proportional to the x-axis of the gamepad joystick.

 <details>
 <summary>Click to reveal solution code</summary>